dcfrenci/AppProject_Preventivo/README.md

 * Possibility to customize the layout and description of pdf.
 * And much more...

-To discover all the feature a user guide is available "src/main/resources/com/preventivoapp/appproject_preventivo/Pdf/quoteProgram-manual.pdf"
+To discover all the feature a user guide is available in this [file](https://github.com/dcfrenci/AppProject_Preventivo/blob/master/src/main/resources/com/preventivoapp/appproject_preventivo/Pdf/quoteProgram-manual.pdf).

 ### Library required
 * Jackson's library, used to load and save application data.
 * Apache PDF library, used to create the pdf.

+### Releases and Download
+You can download this application using this [link](https://github.com/dcfrenci/AppProject_Preventivo/releases) and choose the version you prefere.

 ### Contribution